polywrap/documentation/src/docs/quick-start/create-js-app/get-wrapper-metadata.md

 title: 'Get Wrapper Metadata'
 ---

-Some application developers may be interested in wrapper meta data.
+Some application developers may be interested adding or retrieving wrapper metadata.
 Wrapper developers can add metadata to their wrappers by writing a Meta Manifest file.
 Application developers can obtain the Meta Manifest as an object or class in the client's native language.